TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Routing/AdvancedRoutingConfiguration.rst

 The suffix `/products/<product-name>` to the base route of the page is added by an enhancer.
-The placeholder variable added by the curly braces can then be resolved statically or dynamically, or built by an Aspect (more commonly known as a "mapper").
+The placeholder variable added by the curly braces can then be resolved statically or dynamically, or built by an aspect (more commonly known as a "mapper").

 It is possible to use the same enhancer multiple times with different